Electric Fracturing Fleets vs Conventional Fleets

 With the explosion of growth in the Permian basin and other key domestic shale oilfields, hydraulic fracturing — a technique of drawing natural gas and oil from subterranean rock using special processes and equipment — has become highly competitive.

 In the oil and gas industry, the ability to mobilize equipment to a new well (or group of wells) is what makes some oilfield service companies more profitable than others.
-That’s why it’s important to maintain an efficient, reliable fracking fleet.
-Fracking equipment is often under the microscope: is there a way to make this crucial machinery perform in a way that’s, quite simply, better?
+That’s why it’s important to maintain an efficient, reliable fracing fleet.
+Fracing equipment is often under the microscope: is there a way to make this crucial machinery perform in a way that’s, quite simply, better?

-Here, we’ll discuss what a fracking fleet is and whether new electric-powered equipment offers an advantage over conventional fleets.
+Here, we’ll discuss what a fracing fleet is and whether new electric-powered equipment offers an advantage over conventional fleets.

-A fracturing (fracking) fleet is the equipment owned and operated by an oilfield service company at any given time, which is used to extract natural gas liquids and oil through the earth through hydraulic fracturing.
-Fracking takes a set of specialized equipment, designed to complete the process’s functions as efficiently as possible, so a fleet includes:
+A fracturing (fracing) fleet is the equipment owned and operated by an oilfield service company at any given time, which is used to extract natural gas liquids and oil through the earth through hydraulic fracturing.
+Fracing takes a set of specialized equipment, designed to complete the process’s functions as efficiently as possible, so a fleet includes:

 - Fracturing pump equipment, typically with a range of pressure modalities